rgabs/rgabs.github.io/_posts/2017-05-19-Jest-test-suite-with-superpowers.markdown

 - `test`: It will go through all the test files and execute them.
 This command will also be used in pre-hooks and CI checks.
 - `test:watch`: This will watch all the test files.
 It is very useful while writing tests and quickly see the result.
 - `test:update`: This command will update snapshots for all the presentational components.
 If the snapshot is not there, it will create it for you.
-We will discuss snapshots in detail in coming chapters.
 - `coverage`: As the name suggests, this command will generate a coverage report.